 We started with fairly mature plants and planted for instant curb appeal.
 With the shrubs at the back, we planted them closer than we would a hedge for quick, seamless coverage.
-All of this provides year-round structure and waves of color (viburnum in spring, fringe flower and hydrangea in summer, fall color from foliage of a Japanese maple).
-But we also wanted BIG color, so we doubled the number of annual bedding dahlia (spacing closer than the figure advised on the plant tag).
+All of this provides year-round structure and waves of color.
+(Viburnum in spring, fringe flower and hydrangea in summer, fall color from foliage of a Japanese maple).
+But we also wanted BIG color, so we doubled the number of annual bedding dahlia.
+(Spacing closer than the figure advised on the plant tag).
 All plants and materials are available at Lowe’s, #ColorDoesIt.

 Here’s the breakdown:

-We started witha row of viburnum shrubs across the back.
+- We started with a row of viburnum shrubs across the back.
 They’ll top out at about 4-5 feet which will provide privacy without the neighbors wondering what you’re hiding.

-Below those shrubs we installed a row of fringe flower in a variety that grows short and wide.
-This helps hide the bases of the viburnum shrubs and adds summer-into-fall color when those have finished flowering in late spring.
+- Below those shrubs we installed a row of fringe flower in a variety that grows short and wide.
+This helps hide the bases of the viburnum shrubs.
+It adds summer-into-fall color when those have finished flowering in late spring.

-- Moving toward the center, three conifers in a soft gray-green hueadd texture to break up all that leafiness.
+- Moving toward the center, three conifers in a soft gray-green hue add texture to break up all that leafiness.
 Added bonus is how great they’ll look all winter (even under a bit of snow).

-Then comes the bling!
+- Then comes the bling!
 We used several flats of bedding dahlia in hot pink.
-We chose that color because rich pinks look great in the soft morning sun but also don’t wash out under direct, midday rays.
+We chose that color because rich pinks look great in the soft morning sun.
+It also doesn't wash out under direct, midday rays.

-Finally, we capped the whole thing off with a sedum that’s tolerant of extremes (heat and cold) and that blooms in late summer to early fall–just when the dahlia are tapering off.
+- Finally, we capped the whole thing off with a sedum that’s tolerant of extremes (heat and cold).
+It blooms in late summer to early fall–just when the dahlia are tapering off.

 If you need help or have questions, leave a comment below.
 We’re happy to help you make a bed!